Life As a Locomotive Firer

 Types of Locomotive Firer

-In 2016, there was an estimated number of 1,200 jobs in the United States for Locomotive Firer.
+In the United States, there were 1,200 jobs for Locomotive Firer in 2016.
 There is little to no growth in job opportunities for Locomotive Firer.

 The states with the most job growth for Locomotive Firer are Idaho and Indiana.
 Watch out if you plan on working in Indiana or Idaho.
 These states have the worst job growth for this type of profession.